smugmug/bbpd/README.md

 ### Debugging

-If you have opted to use `syslog` in your configuration file, you may look in the configured log file for error and warning messages.
-Otherwise these are available via `STDERR`.
+`bbpd` uses the standard log package to emit messages.
+If you wish to interrupt the daemon and obtain a `panic()` dump, use ctrl-c/SIGINT.
+Otherwise, a graceful shutdown can be executed by sending a SIGHUP to the process.

 ### Contact Us

 Please contact opensource@smugmug.com for information related to this package.
 Pull requests also welcome!